Uncut with an R rating in the US

 BBFC Equalize 15 and 18

 A point worth raising here is how necessary these cuts were, and how much of a difference they made to the film as a whole.
-In a film containing a lot of bloody and brutal violence, why does an occurrence such as a couple of brief shots that show a
+In a film containing a lot of bloody and brutal violence, why does an occurrence such as a couple of brief shots that show

-weapon embedded in a man's chin suddenly become too much for 15 year olds to handle?
-In the hanging scene, it's acceptable for us to see a man hanging, choking and dying, but yet a single close-up shot of this event is what pushes the film into adult
+a weapon embedded in a man's chin suddenly become too much for 15 year olds to handle?
+In the hanging scene, it's acceptable for us to see a man hanging, choking and dying, but yet a single close-up shot of this event is what pushes the film into

-territory.
+adult territory.
 Finicky cuts like those made to The Equalizer recall the days of James Ferman, who would often trim the briefest of details in order to reduce a violent scene.

 The BBFC say that "strong sadistic violence is unlikely to be permitted" in 15 rated films; but one could argue that McCall's many novel executions in the film are precisely that -- sadistic.
 In the corkscrew scene, the enemy is stabbed

 repeatedly, with McCall at one point twisting the corkscrew in the man's stomach.
-McCall watches enemies die seemingly without remorse; at one point he sits down and talks calmly to an enemy bleeding to death as he struggles to breathe and speak, with a
+McCall watches enemies die seemingly without remorse; at one point he sits down and talks calmly to an enemy bleeding to death as he struggles to breathe and speak,

-large pool of blood forming beside his body.
+with a large pool of blood forming beside his body.

 There is far more blood on show during this scene than there is during the corkscrew death -- one may even argue there is "dwelling on injury" here, since the blood is seen gathering beside the man's body.

 It is fair to say that not all of the film's violent acts contain graphic detail, which is why the violence was seen by the BBFC as being acceptable at 15 (aside from the cuts already mentioned).
-But does a lack of detail make a difference in a dark film
+But does a lack of detail make a difference in a

-because we never see the aftermath.
+an electric drill because we never see the aftermath.

 What message, if any, does this portray to teenagers?
-Script Editor Eric Saward worked on the BBC television series Doctor Who during the 1980s, and some stories made during his tenure came under fire from certain parties who felt that Doctor Who was too
+Script Editor Eric Saward worked on the BBC television series Doctor Who during the 1980s, and some stories made during his tenure came under fire from certain parties who felt that Doctor Who

-violent.
+was too violent.
 When interviewed about this in 1993, his argument about the portrayal of violence is a valid point worth mentioning here:

 If you display violence, you should show it for what it is.
 When you do display violence, you should show it hurts.

-Is it not unreasonable to argue that the BBFC cuts made to The Equalizer ironically make the violence worse because we do not fully see the consequences of McCall's actions -- especially since the character makes reference to not wishing to return to a
+Is it not unreasonable to argue that the BBFC cuts made to The Equalizer ironically make the violence worse because we do not fully see the consequences of McCall's actions -- especially since the character makes reference to not wishing to return

-that violence is acceptable so long as you don't see any consequences of the event in question.
+whereby it seems that violence is acceptable so long as you don't see any consequences of the event in question.

-The trims made to The Equalizer make little difference to the film overall, and in this specific case, it would have perhaps made more sense to simply classify the uncut version of the film with a 15 rating, instead of suggesting a few trims that do
+The trims made to The Equalizer make little difference to the film overall, and in this specific case, it would have perhaps made more sense to simply classify the uncut version of the film with a 15 rating, instead of suggesting a few trims that

-of a dimly-lit and undetailed shot of a man with a spear in his neck that lasts for a couple of seconds seems ridiculous and entirely at odds with the BBFC's own guidelines about sadistic violence.
+the removal of a dimly-lit and undetailed shot of a man with a spear in his neck that lasts for a couple of seconds seems ridiculous and entirely at odds with the BBFC's own guidelines about sadistic violence.

 Times change, of course, and it will be interesting to see how long it is before the uncut version of the film is downgraded to a 15 rating.
-After all, many action films that were cut 20 years ago for violence during Ferman's tenure are now available
+After all, many action films that were cut 20 years ago for violence during Ferman's tenure are now

-fully uncut -- sometimes with a downgrade to a lower rating.
+available fully uncut -- sometimes with a downgrade to a lower rating.

 Cuts maintained for UK DVD

 A lot of film companies choose to release uncut versions of a film on Blu-ray following a cut UK theatrical release, but in the case of The Equalizer, Sony elected not to release the uncut version with an 18 rating on DVD or Blu-ray.
-The censored UK
+The censored

-version of the film was submitted to the BBFC for the DVD and Blu-ray releases, and was passed with a 15 rating on December 5th 2014.
+UK version of the film was submitted to the BBFC for the DVD and Blu-ray releases, and was passed with a 15 rating on December 5th 2014.
 It is the only version currently available to UK buyers.

 Cut UK DVD